prometheus/docs/content/blog/2019-01-28-subquery-support.md

 ## Motivation

+Sometimes, there are cases when you want to spot a problem using `rate` with lower resolution/range (e.g. `5m`) while aggregating this data for higher range (e.g. `max_over_time` for `1h`).

-Previously if you wanted to have a range selection on a query for your alerting rules or graphing, it would require you to have a recording rule based on that query, and perform range selection on the metrics created by the recording rules.
+Previously, the above was not possible for a single *PromQL* query.
+If you wanted to have a range selection on a query for your alerting rules or graphing, it would require you to have a recording rule based on that query, and perform range selection on the metrics created by the recording rules.
 Example: `max_over_time(rate(my_counter_total[5m])[1h])`.

 When you want some quick results on data spanning days or weeks, it can be quite a bit of a wait until you have enough data in your recording rules before it can be used.
 Forgetting to add recording rules can be frustrating.
 And it would be tedious to create a recording rule for each step of a query.